NVIDIA/TensorRT-LLM/_sources/reference/support-matrix.md.txt

     - Turing (SM75) - FP32, FP16, INT8[^smooth], INT4
     - Volta (SM70) - FP32, FP16, INT8[^smooth], INT4[^smlt75]
 ```
+[^ReplitCode]：Replit Code is not supported with the transformers 4.45+.

 [^smooth]: INT8 SmoothQuant is not supported on SM70 and SM75.